htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 New Features:

-- ``IDTOKEN`` files whose access permissions are not restricted to the file owner are now ignored.
-  :jira:`232`

 - Allow the *condor_startd* to force a job that doesn't ask to run inside a docker or apptainer container inside one with new parameters :macro:`USE_DEFAULT_CONTAINER` and :macro:`DEFAULT_CONTAINER_IMAGE`